LiZhang2021/Blockchain/PHD Papers/Double_Spending Analysis of DAG_based Blockchain in Wireless Blockchain Network/Double_Spending Analysis of DAG_based Blockchain in Wireless Blockchain Network.md

 ### Wireless Network

 Wireless Local Area Networks(WLANs)[1-2] with high flexibility and convenience can provide high quality services for users in limited geographical area.
 Currently, as the de facto standard of WLANs, IEEE 802.11[1] has been wirdly used in wireless network.
 This standard include Distributed Coordination Function(DCF)[3] as Medium Access Control(MAC)[1] mechanism.
+The DCF, which based on Carrier Sense Multiple Access with Collision Avoidance(CSMA/CA) and binary slotted exponential backoff, can support asynchronous data transfer on a best effort basis.
+In this paper, we consider that any node broacasts a packe competely by using CSMA/CA for media access wireless channel.

 ### DAG-based Blockchain

 ### Consensus process of DAG-Based Blockchain under Wireless Network

 ## Double-Spending Attack

 ### System Model